Ultimate Guide to Sales Compensation

 Motivation is most effectively harnessed when we know exactly what we need to do.
 All of your investments in training and enablement (scripting, role-playing, and coaching) are put into action at this stage.
 In sales, no behavior is 100% effective, so our teams face a lot of negative feedback in their work.
 This negative feedback can inhibit an individual’s ability to make this behavior a habit.
 We advocate paying on pipeline progress in order to provide positive feedback to reinforce the training and enablement investments you are making.
 Adding a pipeline metric that you pay on (win or lose) will help your sales team learn from pipeline loss and, ultimately, improve their individual productivity and performance.

 Commission reporting is feedback, so it matters.
 This helps to reinforce learning and adjust activities to hit your targets.
 The rules of any good feedback loop apply here: feedback should be given near real-time, passively, and contextualized against goals.
-Recent research also shows that feedback delivered by a system is processed twice as effectively than feedback given by a person.
+Recent research also shows that feedback delivered by a system is processed twice as effectively as feedback given by a person.

 Sales compensation is a sensitive topic; people’s pay is on the line!
 But it doesn’t have to be confusing.
 Sales comp, or what a sales rep gets paid, is usually a mix of a base salary and extra financial incentives.
 It’s used to encourage and set expectations for specific selling behaviors in order to help drive results to achieve individual, team, and company goals.
-We created this guide to make sure we’re all speaking the same language.
+So, we created this guide to make sure we’re all speaking the same language.
 The following terms are a few from our list that will help you understand the different parts of sales comp and why they matter:

 Quota: A way to measure a sales target or goal for an individual or a group.
 We typically see this calculated as the number of deals closed, dollar amount of deals closed or sales activity.